Anna-Elisabeth/LeoAnna_FE/README.md

 ## Description

-This project is build on top of Open Source code (Front-End link: https://github.com/Liliano-Balde/Everest_FE, Back-End link: https://github.com/Craigm84/Everest_BE).
+This project is build on top of Open Source code, this repository contains our Front-End code and is built on https://github.com/Liliano-Balde/Everest_FE.
+For end-to-end functionality, please also refer to our Back-End repository https://github.com/Anna-Elisabeth/LeoAnna_BE, which is built on https://github.com/Craigm84/Everest_BE.
 The project remit is to fix bugs, find/make improvements and add features.

 ### Key features